These decadent vegan tahini brownies are unbelievably simple to make and feature a magical miso-laced swirl on top. Zero fancy equipment needed!

 - Preheat the oven to 350ºF.
 Grease an 8×8” baking pan with oil and set aside.

 - In a large bowl, whisk together the flour, sugar, cocoa powder, baking powder, and salt until incorporated.
 Add the water and oil.
-Fold with a rubber spatula just until combined, being careful not to overmix.
+Fold with a rubber spatula just until there are no dry patches left, being careful not to overmix.

-- In a small bowl, stir together the tahini, miso, and maple/honey.
+- In a small bowl, stir together the tahini, miso, and maple syrup.

 - Transfer the brownie batter to the baking pan and distribute into an even layer.
 Dollop the tahini mixture across the top.
 Drag a toothpick or butter knife through the dollops to spread them across the surface.